All inclusive Delos & Rhenia Islands tour up to 12 pax (free transportation)

 This all-inclusive Delos & Rhenia Islands tour offers a genuinely enjoyable way to spend a day outside Mykonos, combining sailing, history, and water fun.
 The small-group setting, friendly crew, and carefully curated itinerary make it stand out among many similar options.
 The authentic Greek lunch and snorkeling gear add practical touches that elevate the experience.

-While it might not be a fit for someone wanting an intensive archaeological tour or full-day excursion with extensive walking, it’s perfect for those looking to relax, explore, and enjoy Greece’s natural beauty from a unique vantage point.
+While it might not be a fit for someone wanting an intensive archaeological tour or full-day excursion with extensive walking, it’s great for those looking to relax, explore, and enjoy Greece’s natural beauty from a unique vantage point.

 If you’re after a memorable, intimate day that blends history, scenery, and good company, this trip is definitely worth considering.